 Last year, while hunting with the Red Rock Hounds (NV), I met Renee and Kail Mantle from Big Sky Hounds in Three Forks, Montana.
 Kail gave us a bucking horse lesson one day before hunting.
 This Montana cowboy, who hunts in chaps and cowboy hat, had sat calmly to his horse bucking crazily above the sagebrush and had seriously impressed me.

 When a group of these Western foxhunters invited me to accompany them to Ireland this year, I jumped at the chance.
 These were fun people---more than a little crazy, and I wondered if anyone had warned the Irish!

 I also wondered if my companions knew what they were getting into.
 I had hunted the big Irish walls and hedges in 2000, and I came home with newfound respect for anyone who hunts regularly in Ireland.
-It is challenging country, and their version of foxhunting is an excuse to run and jump really big fences.To read more, a subscription is needed: Click here to subscribe
+It is challenging country, and their version of foxhunting is an excuse to run and jump really big fences.To read more, a subscription is required.
+Log in or click here to subscribe.